h3ro-dev/ACE-Neurologicql/README.md

 # ACE NeurologicQL

 This repository contains a simple web-based assessment tool for exploring how adverse childhood experiences (ACEs) may impact neurological development.
 It includes minimal HTML pages, a CSS stylesheet, a basic test suite, and a `Dockerfile` for running in a container.
+The assessment JavaScript also provides `autoDelete` and `autoMerge` helper functions for managing trauma entries.

 ## Opening the HTML files